lsst/LDM-152/index.rst

 machine information, or they can record a key tied to such environmental information that is provided by external middleware.

-Single Task (parallel mode) execution is supported by the `Inter-Process Communication Services <ipms>`, which arrange to execute a Task's algorithm in parallel.
+Single Task (parallel mode) execution is supported by the :ref:`Inter-Process Communication Services <ipms>`, which arrange to execute a Task's algorithm in parallel.